Ghini/ghini.desktop/doc/ghini-family.rst

 ghini.pocket
 -----------------------------------------------

-This is the single program you definitely want to use next to ghini.desktop. ghini.pocket puts a snapshot of your database in your pocket, it puts at the tip of your fingers all most relevant information about any plant in your
+This is the very first program you definitely want to use next to ghini.desktop.  ghini.pocket puts a snapshot of your database in your pocket, it puts at the tip of your fingers all most relevant information about any plant in your garden:
-garden:

 Just type an accession number, or scan its QR label, and you know: